-The only stipulation to accessing an MA is that the student must be in employment and their employer is happy for the student to attend college from time to time.
+The only requirement for accessing an MA is that the student must be in employment and that their employer is happy for the student to attend college from time to time.
 This could be Orkney College UHI or depending on the course of study students are occasionally required to attend colleges on the UK Mainland.
-All course costs are met by Skills Development Scotland (SDS) so there is no cost to you or your family.
-Occasionally your employer will be asked to make a contribution towards course fees but more often employers will receive money to help with training costs.
-Whilst attending college all travel costs are reimbursed by SDS as well as a contribution being made towards the cost accommodation.
+There is currently no charge to apprentices or employers when working towards an MA through Orkney College.
+All course fees are covered by a contribution from Skills Development Scotland (SDS) with any shortfall being met by Orkney College UHI.
+Whilst attending college for off the job training, all travel costs are reimbursed by SDS as well as a contribution of £35 per night towards the cost of accommodation.

-There is a large range of qualification available at S/NVQ level 2 and 3.
-The courses offered through Orkney College UHI are Agriculture, Bricklaying, Joinery, Food & Drink Manufacture, Food and Drink Service, Food Preparation and Cooking, Mixed Farming, Administration, Aquaculture, Maritime, and Social Care and Health Care Non-Clinical.
+There is a range of qualification available at S/NVQ level 2 and 3.
+The courses offered at Orkney College UHI are Administration, Agriculture, Bricklaying, Carpentry & Joinery, Health Care Non-Clinical, Hospitality Supervision & Leadership, Professional Cookery, and Social Services, Social Services Children & Young People and Wood Machining.

 The benefit of completing an MA is that it is a recognised qualification that shows a person is a competent worker within their chosen field of work, which is beneficial to current and future employers.
 Achieving an MA Certificate can also lead to the possibility of promotion and or a pay rise.

-Accessing an MA course can be done by contacting your local SDS branch who will often know of employers looking to employ an MA Student or you can contact us at Orkney College and speak with our Training and Employment Officer.
-If you are already in employment and would like further training then ask your employer about getting on the programme.
+Accessing an MA course can be done by contacting your local SDS branch or you can contact us at Orkney College and speak with our Training and Employment Officer.
+If you’re already in employment and would like further training then ask your employer about getting on the programme.

 Case study - Sandy Morris